What kind of projects qualify as PHASE Internships?

 - Maryland Department of Health and Mental Hygiene (DHMH)

 - Howard County Health Department

-If you are interested in having an JHSPH graduate student as an intern, but are not one of the agencies in the above list, please contact Jennifer Le at firstname.lastname@example.org who will be able to assist you in project development and placement.
+If you are interested in having a Bloomberg School graduate student as an intern, but are not one of the agencies in the above list, please contact Jennifer Le at email@example.com who will be able to assist you in project development and placement.

 Who selects my PHASE Intern?

-The PHASE Course Directors and the Practicum Navigator will serve as the PHASE Admission Committee and review the applications that were submitted by students.
-From this list, we will select no more than 10 interested and qualified students and ask the Preceptor to select and interview student(s) during the weeks of September 24-October 5, 2012.
-These interviews can be in person or over the phone, and do not need to be more than 15 minutes in length.
-Preceptors will offer students an internship during the weeks of October 8-19, 2012.
-By October 22, 2012, Preceptors should inform the PHASE Practicum Navigator with the name of the selected intern.
+The PHASE Course Faculty and the Program Manager serve as the PHASE Admission Committee and review the applications submitted by students.
+From this list, they select no more than five interested and qualified students and ask the Preceptor to interview student(s).
+The preceptor is given about two weeks to complete the interviews.
+For Round One, interviews will be around the end of September/early October.
+For Round Two, interviews will be around early December.
+These interviews can be in person or over the phone, and do not need to be more than 15 minutes in lenght.
+The preceptor then informs the PHASE Program Manager of the student(s) they wish to host.
+A couple of weeks later, preceptors and students are informed of final placements.

-Please note, it is of the utmost importance that prospective preceptors provide as much detail in their internship description.
+Please note that it is of the utmost importance that prospective preceptors provide as much detail in their internship description.
 If there are specific skills and qualifications you would like your intern to possess, please provide this information when you submit an internship.